Keith Van Eron

 Keith was inducted into the Baltimore Blast Hall of Fame on February 16, 2008.
 Keith played six seasons with the Blast and was a member of the 1984 Baltimore Blast MISL Championship team and was the winning goalkeeper in the Blast's Championship Series-clinching win over St. Louis on June 8, 1984.

 Keegan Bremer is a talented goalkeeper who started coaching after a knee injury ended his competitive soccer career.
-With 9 years of experience coaching teams and goalkeepers, and a life long love for soccer, Keegan has shared his knowledge and passion for the game with many young players.
+With just under 10 years of experience coaching teams and goalkeepers, and a life long love for soccer, Keegan has shared his knowledge and passion for the game with many young players.
 He uses his expertise to focus on skills, fundamentals, technique, and player IQ, while promoting kindness, a hard work ethic, and personal growth both on and off the field.
 With a gentle but commanding presence, Keegan has led many players and teams to grow to their full potential, both as players and as young men and women.